caitlyn-wilhelm/IceCoverage/DynamicExample/README.md

 | Eccentricity Amplitude | 0.129         |
 | Eccentricity Period    | 44656         |

-The first step is to extract the desired simulation from the _archive file or raw data XXX_ by running bigplanet:
+The first step is to extract the desired simulation from the _archive file or raw data XXX_ by running ``bigplanet``:
 ```
 bigplanet bpl.in
 ```

-This will generate a bpf file called _DynamicExample.bpf_
+This will generate a ["big planet file"](https://virtualplanetarylaboratory.github.io/bigplanet/filetypes.html) called _DynamicExample.bpf_

 Now that we have all the data, run the following code in the command line: